Mental Health Issues Facing the Black Community

 - Cancers of the prostate, colon, and lungs

 - Heart disease or stroke

 - Alzheimer’s disease

 - Infectious diseases such as hepatitis B or C and HIV/AIDS

 Types of depressive disorders include:

 - Major depressive disorder.
 Also known as clinical depression, this is depression that lasts for at least two weeks.

 - Persistent depressive disorder.
-Depression that lasts for at least two years.
+Depression lasts for at least two years.